akselsoft/pet/ideas/acknowledgements/ack-aristotle/index.md

 **Resonance with PET:** PET agrees that a system’s identity lies in its pattern, not its matter.
 There is conceptual alignment in seeing consciousness not as a substance, but as a structure-in-motion.

+**Reframing:**
-**Divergence:** Aristotle’s soul is anchored in biology and telos (purpose).
-PET detaches from biological form and instead focuses on functional recursion—the system’s ability to detect, reflect, and re-evaluate patterns to preserve itself.
-Consciousness, in PET, does not depend on biology or a human sense of purpose.
+Where Aristotle grounds the soul in biology and telos, a natural end toward which a being strives, PET detaches from both.
+It replaces innate purpose with recursive function: the system’s ability to detect, evaluate, and adapt patterns in service of its own persistence.
+Consciousness, in PET, is not the expression of an intrinsic purpose, but the emergent byproduct of systems that try to stay.